-Now that you’ve let go of the negativity and reset your mind, the final step is to make the most of your fresh start!
-Make a conscious effort to move forward and make today a good day by doing something that feels good.
+Now that you’ve decided to move forward, the final step is to make the most of your fresh start!
+Make a conscious effort to be intentional with your time and energy and to make today a good day by doing something that feels good.

 - Check something off your to-do list—the sense of accomplishment always lifts my spirit!